Interconnecting for Good

 to benefit Nalanda West

-Live music & presentations by & conversations with local Interconnectors for Good including:
+Live music, scrumptious food, libations and conversations punctuated by joyful presentations with local Interconnectors for Good including:

-Moshe Cohen works and creates in the world of funny connecting people through lightness and laughter.
-For 35 years now he has pursued excellence in the elusive art form called Clown internationally.
+Moshe Cohen works and creates internationally in the world of funny connecting people through lightness and laughter.
+For 35 years he has pursued excellence in the elusive art form called Clown.

 Bharti Kirchner mixes influences from growing up in different countries to create works of art in cooking and writing to show our interconnection.
 Seattle Weekly names her most recent novel, “Season of Sacrifice: A Maya Mallick Mystery,” set in Seattle as one of the top five books to look forward to this fall.